Intellectual property (Prosecution & management) Back to blog

-Trade marks with a twist
+\>Trade marks with a twist_

-By Dr Stuart Gardiner on 18 April 2018
+By Dr Stuart Gardiner on April 18, 2018

 Recently the Supreme Court of Appeal denied registration of PEPSI TWIST as a trade mark for a soft drink by PepsiCo.
 Why?